 The placement, and number, of electrodes might change during the neurofeedback process depending on the brain regions that need to be trained.
-Power training and live z-score training can be used.
+Power training, live z-score training and ISF training can be used.

-Each session is approximately 40 minutes and at least two sessions per week are strongly recommended.
+Each session is just over 30 minutes long and at least two sessions per week are strongly recommended.

-In order to accurately devise a personalised treatment plan, a QEEG and Standard EEG (link to QEEG) are usually performed prior to beginning the process.
+In order to accurately devise a personalised treatment plan, a QEEG and Standard EEG are usually done prior to beginning the process.

 What types of Neurofeedback are available?

-At Bona Dea Centre, we offer power training and live z-score training and infraslow fluctuation training (ISF).
+At Bona Dea Centre, we offer power training, live z-score training and infraslow fluctuation training (ISF).